aws-samples/cfn101-workshop/content/basics/templates/resources/index.md

 In this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store to get the latest Amazon Linux AMI ID.

 ::alert[To complete this challenge, make sure you have the [AWS CLI](../../../prerequisites/local-development) configured.
-Your Cloud9 environment comes with this pre-configured.]{type="info"}
+Your Code Editor environment comes with this pre-configured.]{type="info"}

 ::expand[Check out the [AWS Compute Blog](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/) to find out.]{header="Need a hint?"}